BingeCode/columnstore-innodb-monetdb/README.md

 | Query statement                                          | MonetDB | Columnstore | InnoDB |
 | -------------------------------------------------------- | ------- | ----------- | ------ |
 | select \* from <table> where <column> = <value> limit 10 | 0.06s   | 0.1s        | 0.02s  |

-### Next section

-The [On-Time : Reporting Carrier On-Time Performance](https://www.transtats.bts.gov/Fields.asp?gnoyr_VQ=FGJ) flight data from the U.S. Bureau of Transportation Statistics was used as the original data basis.
-The data had to be manually downloaded for each month as well as mutated and merged with a lot of effort to make it ready for SQL bulk imports.
-You can inspect and download the cleaned data here.